yuxinjin-whu/D-DFFNet/README.md

 * `bash test.sh`

 ## Acknowledgements
-Codes for depth model and depth pre-trained model are from [MiDaS](https://github.com/isl-org/MiDaS).
+Codes for the depth model and depth pre-trained model are from [MiDaS](https://github.com/isl-org/MiDaS).
 Part of our code is based upon [EaNet](https://github.com/geovsion/EaNet) and [CPD](https://github.com/wuzhe71/CPD).

 ## Citation